whiprandolph/bestseller/Part 2 - Why Are We So Lost/05 - Why Are We So Lost.md

 And who are the police protecting the rich and powerful from?
 Of course, they are protecting the rich and powerful from people who are angry about low wages, pollution, corruption, wars based on lies, and all the usual injustices in unhealthy cultures.
 The police are actually employed to scare people away from standing up for themselves, and to punish people for collectively seeking justice.

-In unhealthy cultures, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that leaders indulge in corruption, crime, and domination?
+In unhealthy cultures, where people are forbidden from holding their leaders accountable or standing with others to seek justice, is it any wonder that leaders indulge in corruption and crime?

 As I was born and raised in an unhealthy culture, all this seemed normal and natural to me until I discovered healthy cultures where people do not live this way.